Business + Mission

-Business + Mission Where the Streets Have No Names
+Where the Streets Have No Names

-JIM
+JIM HENDERSON

 Jim Henderson’s innovative work in crossing the difference divide has been reported by The Wall Street Journal, and USA Today, and featured on This American Life with Ira Glass.
 Jim is a serial entrepreneur, a producer of films and live events, an organizational leadership coach, and the author of eight books.
 He makes his home in Seattle, Washington.

-JIM
+JIM HANCOCK

 Jim Hancock has a long history of designing content and delivering experience-based learning for organizations and institutions working on all sorts of interesting things.
-He’s authored and co-authored a dozen books and well north of 300 short movies (and a couple of pretty long ones).
+He’s authored and co-authored a dozen books and well north of 300 short films (and a couple of pretty long ones).
 He lives and works in Seattle, Washington.

 Late one night in a Central-California hotel, a traveling salesman invited us to join him for a beer.